The WSIB shall not review the future economic loss (FEL) payments more than 60 months post-initial FEL determination, unless:

 Exceptional cases - 60-month post-initial FEL determination

-- a deferral of the final review if the worker is involved in a WT plan and the plan is not completed at the time of the final review, or
+- a deferral of the final review if the worker is involved in a RTW plan (with training) and the plan is not completed at the time of the final review, or

 - the provision of additional reviews due to a significant deterioration in the work-related injury/disease.

-If a worker is co-operating in a WT plan that is not completed by the 60th month post-initial FEL determination, the WSIB may defer the final review.
-In these cases, the final review must occur within 30 calendar days of the WT plan completion (i.e., by the 31st day post- WT plan completion).
+If a worker is co-operating in a RTW plan (with training) that is not completed by the 60th month post-initial FEL determination, the WSIB may defer the final review.
+In these cases, the final review must occur within 30 calendar days of the plan completion (i.e., by the 31st day post plan completion).
 If the worker is not working at that point, see “When final review occurs before the worker returns to employment” above.